RamuNalla/ai-support-agent-system/README.md

 ## 2. Architecture: How It All Fits Together

-Our AI Support Agent is built as a set of interconnected services, each running in its own Docker container.
+This AI Support Agent is built as a set of interconnected services, each running in its own Docker container.
 This modular approach makes the system robust, scalable, and easy to manage using Docker Compose.

 Here’s a simplified view of how the different parts communicate: